Holy Week and Easter St. Paul’s

 Easter – The Resurrection of Jesus

 At dawn on the third day, women come to the tomb and find it empty.
 Christ is risen.
 The darkness of death is shattered by the light of new life.
-Easter is the foundation of Christian hope—the promise that love is stronger than death and that, through Christ, we are made new.
+Easter is the foundation of Christian hope.
+It is the promise that love is stronger than death and that, through Christ, we are made new.

 Join us - All are Welcome